-To change this perception, you need to create a presentation you’re excited to give.
+To change this perception, you need to create a financial data presentation you’re excited to give.
 Hold the interest of your audience instead of making them feel like they are being held captive.
 Use these tips to make a financial presentation interesting and make sure people listen to what you have to say.

 1. Communicate the story behind the data

 People respond to stories better than data and figures.
-When you plan your presentation, plan to tell the who, what, when, where and why behind the numbers.
+When you plan your business presentation, plan to tell the who, what, when, where and why behind the numbers.
 Data will appeal to people's analytical brains, but to maintain their interest you also have to use examples to explain who the numbers affect, where the figures come from and why they are important.

 But, remember this: keep it simple.
 In the words of the great Steve Jobs: